tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

   ```
   ./run_convert_IRIS_EMC_netCDF_2_tomo.py --EMC_file=IRIS_EMC/LSP-Eucrust1.0.nc --mesh_area=7.2,47.5,8.6,48.5 --maximum_depth=80.0
   ```
-  using the area and depth of the coarse mesh used above.
+  using the area and depth of the coarse regional mesh used above.
 This script will create the needed `tomography_model.xyz` file, which you can for example copy into a `DATA/tomo_files/` folder.

   Once you have a tomography file, you would adjust the `TOMOGRAPHY_PATH` parameter in `DATA/Par_file`, as well